denisewong1/AFL-Statistics/code/README.md

-## Scrapers by Page
+## Scrapers
-Because the websites have different formats for player names
+Scrapers for each individual page because the websites have different formats for player names.

 |Source | Frequency | Desc | Scraper | Link |
 |--- |--- |--- |--- | --- |